Amnihyla brongersmai

-Ranoidea brongersmai is a species of frog in the subfamily Pelodryadinae.
+Amnihyla brongersmai is a species of frog in the subfamily Pelodryadinae.
 It is endemic to New Guinea and known from its type locality in the Snow Mountains (Panara Valley near Mount Doorman Top), and according to the IUCN Red List of Threatened Species, from another location in the Wapoga River headwaters some 100 km further west.
 Both sites are in Western New Guinea (Indonesia).
 Its range is probably broader than current knowledge suggests.
 The specific name brongersmai honours Leo Brongersma, a Dutch author and zoologist.
 Accordingly, the common name Brongersma's treefrog has been proposed for it.

 Description

 The type series consists of three adult males measuring about 24 mm in snout–vent length.
 The head is moderately flattened and longer than it is wide.
 The snout is rounded and not prominent.
 The tympanum is visible; the supratympanic fold is curved and conspicuous.
 The fingers are short, have narrow lateral fringes, and partial webbing.
 The toes are more heavily webbed.
 Preserved specimens are intensely dark brown above.
 The throat and chest are dull cream with a broad, brown mandibular border.
 Males have a subgular vocal sac.